#IBelieveThem

 With respect to the children of the Duke and Duchess of Cambridge (Prince WIlliam and Kate), an exception was made in 2012 by Queen Elizabeth to ensure that all of the Cambridge children inherit the title of Prince/Princess, even though they are the monarch’s great-grandchildren, not her grandchildren, and ordinarily, only Prince George would have held this title, not his siblings.

 Meghan appeared to be making two points about this.
-The first is that the Institution took a very different approach with Archie.
-Whilst it was understood that Archie would automatically take the title of Prince upon his grandfather ascending to the throne, the discussion in the Institution was that changes would be made to the Letters Patent to ensure that Archie never took the title of Prince, and therefore, according to current Institution procedures, would not be afforded security.
+The first is that the institution took a very different approach with Archie.
+Whilst it was understood that Archie would automatically take the title of Prince upon his grandfather ascending to the throne, the discussion in the institution was that changes would be made to the Letters Patent to ensure that Archie never took the title of Prince, and therefore, according to current institution procedures, would not be afforded security.

 Lack of Support

 The reason I find this interesting is that in the end, the job of a working royal is simply that, a job.
 And like any job, it is the employer’s role to ensure the employee has a smooth onboarding process, which involves giving them the tools, information, processes and procedures to carry out their role effectively.
 As Meghan described it, this simply did not happen.
-I felt that she came across as genuinely upset about having wanted to do a good job and being almost actively prevented from doing so.
+I felt that she came across as genuinely upset about having wanted to do a good job and being actively prevented from doing so.

 Mental Health

-The cumulative effect of the lack of support from the Institution, being the subject of persistent and pervasive racism (largely from the tabloids), as well as continuous false and degrading stories written about her, resulted in a significant deterioration in her mental health and Meghan says, left her feeling suicidal.
+The cumulative effect of the lack of support from the institution, being the subject of persistent and pervasive racism (largely from the tabloids), as well as continuous false and degrading stories written about her, resulted in a significant deterioration in her mental health and Meghan says, left her feeling suicidal.
 When she tried to get help and approached the HR department, she was apparently told that as she wasn’t a paid member of staff, they wouldn’t be able to help her.
 Having heard this, I am in no doubt as to why the Palace insisted that a HR investigation involving alleged accusations of bullying by Meghan was suddenly being carried out shortly before this interview aired.
 (Incidentally if anyone could explain the discrepancy between Meghan being a working royal but not being a paid member of staff, I’d be grateful).
 For any organisation to have managed to have driven one of their own to wanting to commit suicide is abhorrent.
 I can only hope that Meghan is getting the help and support she needs in the US.

 In conclusion…

-It sounded to me that the main problem throughout this entire time and really, the focus of Meghan’s interview, was the Institution and departments running the Palace, rather than specific family issues.
+It sounded to me that the main problem throughout this entire time and really, the focus of Meghan’s interview, was the institution and departments running the Palace, rather than specific family issues.
 I feel that if the “work” situation had been handled appropriately, at the time, and the only real issues had been managing family relationships, Meghan would have been able to carry on.
 It’s useful to remember of course, that Meghan was essentially in a foreign country, away from her old sources of support including her mother and friends, taking on a colossal new role in full view of the media, not being provided the support she required, yet somehow expected to manage this without dropping anything.
-My sympathies lie entirely with Meghan and Harry and I hope they find what they are looking for.
+My sympathies lie entirely with Meghan and Harry and I hope they find what they are looking for in their next chapter.